scrudgey/DJ2020/burglar.md

 highlight attack surfaces
 hotkeys 1-9 for tools

 * lockpicking takes time
 lockpicking takes skill
     display timer
     periodically reset timer

 auto-close when door is opened

+both sides of door

+display timer: this should be part of UI.